OpenPrinting/openprinting.github.io/_documentation/04-packaging-drivers.md

 Most Snaps we create are driven using `snapcraft.yaml`.
 This file describes a snap’s build dependencies and run-time requirements, it integrates remote repositories and extensions and runs custom scripts and hooks for better integration with CI systems.

-As a distributor, you would create a `snapcraft.yaml` file and upload the same on Snap Store.
-When the user runs `snap install`, snapcraft will fetch and open the corresponding `snapcraft.yaml`, interpret it, figure out what to do, and build your application.
+As a distributor, you would create a `snapcraft.yaml` file.
+This will be used by the `snapcraft` command to build your snap.
+Next, you would upload this `.snap` file to the Snap Store and release it on the stable channel.

 To start building your snap, the initial step is to install snapcraft.
 Kindly refer the <a href="https://snapcraft.io/docs/installing-snapcraft">installation guidelines</a> to follow the same.